KartikPatekar/BloggingWebsite/content/post/IV_traffic_houseprices.md

 ---
-title: "IV method with application to traffic and house prices"
+title: "IV method and its application to traffic's impact on house prices"
 subtitle: "A quick introduction to IV regressions in causal analysis and it's application to calculate the effect of street traffic on housing prices"
 date: 2025-10-17T18:19:00+05:30
 author: "Kartik Patekar"